Serial Mom: Plot

 A postscript states that Beverly Sutphin refused to cooperate with the making of this film.

 Production

-Actresses considered for the role of Beverly Sutphin before Turner was cast included Meryl Streep, Cathy Moriarty, Kathy Bates, Glenn Close, and Julie Andrews.
+Actresses considered for the role of Beverly Sutphin before Turner was cast included Meryl Streep, Cathy Moriarty, Christine Baranski, Kathy Bates, Glenn Close, and Julie Andrews.

 Films by Waters' creative influences, including Doris Wishman, Otto Preminger, William Castle, and Herschell Gordon Lewis, are seen playing on television sets throughout the film.

 The audio for Ted Bundy in one of Beverly's correspondences with the jailed killer is the voice of Waters.

 Post-production

 The film had a troubled post-production, marked by conflict between Waters and Savoy Pictures.
 In his 2019 book Mr. Know-It-All, Waters states that studio executives who viewed an early cut objected to its violence and dark comedy.
 They demanded the film be substantially re-edited and given a different ending, which Waters refused to do.
 Acrimony between the two sides intensified following a poor test screening, which Waters believed was deliberately held before a conservative audience unlikely to enjoy the film.
 He contrasted it with a more receptive screening for members of the film industry in Los Angeles.
 Turner spoke about the ordeal to gossip columnist Liz Smith, who was a friend.
 Smith intervened with a column titled "Leave Serial Mom Alone", publicizing the situation, and Savoy eventually relented on its demands.